manel1874/QSHY/UPGMA/README.md

 	- Each party computes the hamming distance between the several parties (First phase - private):

-		(a) Sends and receives the number of inputs to/from the other parties;
+		- Sends and receives the number of inputs to/from the other parties;

 		(b) Computes Hamming Distance using SMC between parties’ sequences;